le717/webring/README.md

 the `/linkrot/` endpoint.
 Each entry that has not previously been determined to be dead will be checked for a 200, 201, 204, or 304 HTTP response.
 If a URL fails that check, that failure will be recorded.
-Once the check has failed more than the configured `TIMES_FAILED_THRESHOLD` limit, the [Web Archive](https://web.archive.org/) site will be checked for an archived version.
-If found, the entry will be updated to use that link and the entry title will be adjusted to note such.
+Once the check has failed more than the configured `TIMES_FAILED_THRESHOLD` limit, the [Web Archive](https://web.archive.org/) will be checked for an archived version.
+If found, the entry will be updated to use that link and the title will be adjusted to note such.
-If there is no archived version, the site will be recorded as dead and the entry title adjusted.
+If there is no archived version, the entry will be recorded as dead and the title adjusted.

 Individual entries, including dead entries, can also be checked.